dohmeid/travel-accommodation-booking-platform/README.md

 	- **Intuitive Management Tools**: TravelHub includes an admin portal designed for easy management of the websiteâ€™s content and data.
 	- **Detailed Grids**: Provides a clear overview of all data, allowing admins to view, update, create, or delete entities with ease, ensuring the website remains up-to-date and well-maintained.

-## :space_invader: **Technologies Used**
-This project utilizes a variety of modern technologies and libraries to create a robust and efficient web application.
-The following technologies are used in TravelHub:

-Frontend Technologies
-- **React**: A JavaScript library for building user interfaces.
-- **TypeScript**: A superset of JavaScript that adds static types for better development experience and code quality.
-- **React Router DOM**: A routing library for managing navigation and rendering different components based on the URL.
-- **Axios**: A promise-based HTTP client for making API requests.
-- **Formik**: A library for building forms in React with easy validation and state management.
-- **Yup**: A schema builder for value parsing and validation.
-- **Date-fns**: A library for date manipulation and formatting.
-- **Leaflet**: A JavaScript library for interactive maps.
-- **React-Leaflet**: A React wrapper for Leaflet to easily integrate maps into React applications.

-Development Tools
-- **ESLint**: A tool for identifying and fixing problems in JavaScript/TypeScript code.
-- **Prettier**: A code formatter that enforces a consistent style.
-- **React Scripts**: Scripts for running and building React applications.

-Testing Libraries
-- **React Testing Library**: A set of utilities for testing React components.
-- **Jest**: A JavaScript/TypeScript testing framework for unit testing components and functions.
-- **Jest-DOM**: Custom matchers for Jest to test the state of the DOM.

-Other Dependencies
-- **JWT Decode**: A library for decoding JSON Web Tokens.
-- **jsPDF**: A library for generating PDF documents in JavaScript.
-- **React Error Boundary**: A React component for handling errors in the component tree gracefully.

 ## :eye: Website Pages